Yard Waste and Composting

 Drop off your yard waste at these compositing facilities.
 No plastic bags allowed.
 See their websites for more specific details.

-*Deffenbaugh has a permitted composting facility for yard waste within the property of the landfill and yard waste must be separate from trash and in compostable bags.
+*Waste Management has a permitted composting facility for yard waste within the property of the Johnson County landfill.
+Yard waste must be separate from trash and in compostable bags.

 Compost in your backyard!
 Turn your grass clippings, leaves, and kitchen scraps into usable compost.
 For more great tips and videos check out Johnson County K-State Research and Extension.